 - ¾ time = nine to 11 credits per term

 - Half-time = six to eight credits per term

 - Less than half-time = one to five credits per term

 Why do I have to provide my parents' information?

-Unless you can answer "YES" to one of the questions listed in Step 3 of the FAFSA, you will be required to provide parental information.
+Unless you can answer "YES" to one of the dependency questions on the FAFSA, you will be required to provide parental information.
 In unusual cases, the financial aid administrator can change your dependency based on adequate documentation of special circumstances you may have.
-If you feel you have unusual circumstances, talk to the Financial Aid Administrator at the campus you attend.
+If you feel you have unusual circumstances, talk to a Financial Aid Administrator.